The 3021N Demodulator Card (Part 5)

 The synchronous AM PLL system is rather complex, the core is the quadrature demodulator mentioned above.
 This can autonomously recover the carrier within a narrow window, and will keep the final phase of the local oscillator in control.

-The external loop is split across the DSP, a CPLD, and the main MCU.
-As established above, the incoming IF is downconverted to 12 kHz using a high precision DDS generator and mixer.
+As established above, the incoming IF is down-converted to 12 kHz using a high precision DDS generator and mixer.
 The principle here is to allow the DSP to use a "free running" 12 kHz clock (which is clocked off the main radio timebase).
-The external control loop then compares the DSP's 12 kHz carrier with the recovered carrier from the incoming signal.
+The external control loop then compares the DSP's 12 kHz carrier with the recovered carrier from the incoming signal, and adjusts the DDS clock generator to close the phase locked loop.

-To do this, the DSP does carrier detection, and generates a local 12 kHz square wave, which is sent to the CPLD over a basic I2S interface.
+The DSP does carrier detection, and generates a local 12 kHz square wave, these are sent to the CPLD over a standard I2S interface:

-The CPLD accepts this I2S pair and time-aligns the two channels as two square waves, which is applied to a basic PFD inside the CPLD (like a 4046 PC3 it yields a square wave PWM output).
-The output is a PWM that is low pass filtered and digitized by the STM32F3 ADC.
+The CPLD accepts this I2S pair and time-aligns the two channels as two square waves, which is applied to a basic PFD inside the CPLD.
+The output is a PWM that is low pass filtered and digitised by the STM32F3 ADC.

 Above the analog PFD output is shown achieving lock, without noise shaping the signal would have even more significant phase dead band.
 This phase dead-band is not critical since as mentioned the demodulator circuit has a local Costas loop to correct fine phase errors.

-The real issue is that when this notch hits the carrier, the effective modulation index increases and causes significant distortion in the receiver.
-The modulation index is the side-band power relative to the carrier power, and with no carrier the modulation index becomes infinite.
+A bigger issue is that when this notch hits the carrier, the effective modulation index increases and causes significant distortion in the receiver.
+The modulation index is the side-band power relative to the carrier power, and with no carrier the modulation index becomes infinite, yielding distortion in an AM envelope receiver.

 This is one of the main reasons to use synchronous AM receivers, which generate their own carrier to use instead of relying on the signal to bring one.
 However, the radios AGC system will still increase gain when this happens, and this tended to cause increased noise levels when this fading occurred.